 - 2) Keep Site Prefix Type as the default value Delegated.
-If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 3) Keep Prefix Delegated WAN Connection as the default value. - 4.
+If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 3) Keep WAN Connection as the default value. - 4.
 Click Save to make the settings effective.

-13. 2.
+15. 2.
 2. Configure the DHCPv6 Server Address Type

-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > LAN Settings. - 3.
 Select IPv6 to configure IPv6 LAN parameters.